 Location: 12138 N Lamar Blvd, Austin, TX 78753

-Good to know: playground, trails, creek access, nature play space, big slide, dinosaur sculptures, shade, wading pool.
+Good to know: playground, trails, creek access, nature play space, big slide, dinosaur sculptures.

 5. Dick Nichols District Park (Austin)